 I am happy to receive press releases concerning any area of food sensitivity, gut disorders or allergy in a wider sense, including free from food.

-I may consider sponsored posts – but only in areas strictly relevant to the blog’s theme, with full disclosure.
+I may consider sponsored posts, but only in areas strictly relevant to the blog’s theme, with full and immediate disclosure.
+I generally do not review food products or food service providers.

 Box ad slots are available in the right hand column.
 Enquiries welcome.

-Some affiliate links and automated ads are included on the site.
+Some affiliate links and automated / responsive ads are included on the site.

-You can contact me via the E Mail Alex icon on my website.
+You can contact me via the E Mail Alex icon on my professional website.

 History of the Blog

-I was originally driven to start the previous incarnation of this site – the Food Allergy and Intolerance Ink blog – in early 2010 after receiving a press release from the University of Portsmouth regarding their Wheat Hypersensitivity Report, written by Dr Heather Mackenzie and Dr Carina Venter from the School of Health Sciences.
+I was originally driven to start the previous incarnation of this site in early 2010 after receiving a press release from the University of Portsmouth regarding their Wheat Hypersensitivity Report, written by Dr Heather Mackenzie and Dr Carina Venter from the School of Health Sciences.

 In my view, the Wheat Hypersensitivity Report gave inappropriate prominence and value to old research from the early 90s.
 This research, published in the Lancet in 1994, held that 20% of the population believed themselves to be allergic or intolerant to one or more foods, but that only 2% of the population could be reliably diagnosed as such.